Competitive applicants have a cumulative GPA of 3.0 or higher.

 GRE General score

+The GRE will be optional for all Spring and Fall 2023 applicants.
 There is no minimum GRE test score, however competitive applicants are likely to have GRE quantitative and verbal scores in the 80th percentile or above.

 Letters of Recommendation

 Although they are optional, up to three letters of recommendation may be included in an application.
 These can be managed through MyStatus.
 Recommenders will receive an email with a link to upload their letters.

 Please use the admissions guide in the Applying is a twofold process involving both Graduate School and program materials.
 Please use the admissions guide in the Application Materials section above and click on the embedded links to ensure your application and materials meet the Graduate and International Admissions Center and program guidelines.
 Applicants must start the application process at least one week prior to the deadlines above.
 Applications not completed by the final deadline will not be considered.